Principal Investigator

 Kavi Singh

-I am currently a third-year student at UC Berkeley majoring in molecular and cell biology, on the pre-med track.
-In the Vázquez-Medina lab, I am now working with Dr. Dianna Xing researching Peroxiredoxin-6, the effects of mutations in this enzyme, and its potential links to protecting mitochondrial function during metabolic disorders and inflammatory disease.
+I am a third-year student majoring in molecular and cell biology, on the pre-med track.
+In the Vázquez-Medina lab, I work with Dr. Justin Conner on Peroxiredoxin-6, studying the effects of mutations in this enzyme on metabolic disease.

 Affiliates